 The land owned by the Crown vested in the Secretary of State for the Environment, Food and Rural Affairs.
-Crown Land in the New Forest is managed on behalf of the Secretary of State by Forest Enterprise (part of the Forestry Commission), overseen locally by the Deputy Surveyor.
+Crown Land in the New Forest is managed on behalf of the Secretary of State by Forest Enterprise (part of Forestry England), overseen locally by the Deputy Surveyor.